quietcodelife/dotfiles-public/README.md

 Public dotfiles for my daily macOS development setup.

-Inspired by craftzdog's dotfiles approach: keep the important configuration in one public repo, make it easy to inspect, copy and restore on a fresh machine.

 ## Included

 - `nvim` - LazyVim based Neovim setup for development and DevOps work